-Spine surgery is commonly undertaken for back/leg pain due to mechanical instability of the spine.
-The Department of Orthopaedic Surgery at Singapore General Hospital explains how minimally invasive spine surgery is carried out and its benefits.
+Spine surgery can be undertaken for back and/or leg pain due to mechanical instability of the spine.
+The Department of Orthopaedic Surgery from Singapore General Hospital (SGH) explains more about minimally invasive spine surgery.

 Continued from previous page.